oppia/oppia-web-developer-docs/Apache-Beam-Jobs.md

-[Apache Beam](https://beam.apache.org/) is used by Oppia to perform large-scale operations on the datastore.
+[Apache Beam](https://beam.apache.org/) is used by Oppia to perform large-scale operations on its datastore.
 There are two types of operations:
 -   **Batch**: Operations that are designed to be executed _once_ on the "current state" of the datastore.